arthurhenrique/cookiecutter-fastapi/README.md

 In order to create a template to FastAPI projects. :rocket:

+## Important
+To use this project you don't need fork it.
+Just run cookiecutter CLI and voilà!

 ## Cookiecutter

 Cookiecutter is a CLI tool (Command Line Interface) to create an application boilerplate from a template.
 It uses a templating system — Jinja2 — to replace or customize folder and file names, as well as file content.